Dr Giulia Rossetti

 Research

 Giulia's areas of expertise are: understanding festival and event experiences using cultural sociology and serious leisure theories; festival socio-cultural impacts; and the educational value of festivals and events.
 Her PhD at the Technological University Dublin explored cultural capital development at literary festivals in Ireland and in Italy.
+Her current research interests include: edutainament in academia with experiential learning and serious games; events and well-being / health; events and cultural sustainability.

 Research impact

 Giulia holds a PhD that explored literary festivals and cultural capital development.
-Giulia has published on events impacts, the cultural value of festivals, learning at festivals, serious leisure and cultural capital at festivals, festivals and well-being.
+Giulia has published on socio-cultural impacts of events, the cultural and transformative values of festivals, learning at festivals, serious leisure and cultural capital at festivals, festivals and well-being, and experiential learning in higher education.
+She is currently involved in the following projects:

 Projects